 If you work from home even part of the time, chances are, you struggle with distractions.
 You’re certainly not alone.
 While some distraction is perfectly natural, if it’s getting in the way of a productive day, it’s time to make a change.
-A home office that promotes concentration and creativity and protects you from diversions is simpler than you think—and we’ve got six tips to get you there.
+A home office that promotes concentration and creativity and protects you from diversions is simpler than you think—and we’ve got six tips to help you define your workspace at home.

 1. Make room for work